top of page

 Charles Randolph-Wright has built a dynamic and diversified career in directing, writing, and producing for theatre, television, and film.

-For theatre, Charles directed the smash hit Motown The Musical (Broadway, the National tour, and London), the world premiere of the Broadway bound musical Born For This, which he co-wrote with gospel icon Bebe Winans, the Pulitzer prize winning play Ruined and the record breaking musical Sophisticated Ladies (starring Maurice Hines), at Arena Stage, the 75th anniversary tour of the opera Porgy and Bess, Brian Stokes Mitchell in his solo show Love/Life at Lincoln Center, Daniel Beaty’s Through the Night at the Union Square Theatre and the Geffen Theatre, the world premiere of Akeelah and the Bee for the 50th anniversary season of the Children’s Theatre Company in Minneapolis, the hit revival of Guys and Dolls (also starring Maurice Hines) which was selected by the Loesser estate to become a national tour celebrating the musical’s 50th anniversary, They’re Playing Our Song (in Portuguese) in Rio de Janeiro and Sao Paulo, Brasil, Blood Knot at ACT in San Francisco (featuring music by Tracy Chapman), and Cabaret Verboten at the Mark Taper Forum (with Bebe Neuwirth and Roger Rees).
+For theatre, Randolph-Wright directed the acclaimed Tony nominated Broadway premiere of Alice Childress’ Trouble In Mind at the Roundabout, the smash hit Motown The Musical (Broadway, London and the National Tours), the Broadway bound musical Born For This (which he co-wrote with gospel icon Bebe Winans), the Pulitzer prize winning play Ruined and the record breaking musical Sophisticated Ladies (starring Maurice Hines) at Arena Stage, the 75th anniversary tour of the opera Porgy and Bess, Brian Stokes Mitchell in Love/Life at Lincoln Center, Guys and Dolls (the 50th anniversary national tour), They’re Playing Our Song (in Portuguese in Brasil), Blood Knot at ACT in San Francisco (featuring music by Tracy Chapman), and Cabaret Verboten at the Mark Taper Forum (with Bebe Neuwirth and Roger Rees).

 bottom of page